MoleMan1024/audiowagon/docs/faq.markdown

 help from the car maker or Google to improve this to allow the user to select *AudioWagon* to be the default app for USB devices.

-### Why is there a popup abbout "USB device is not supported" when the USB device works fine?
+### Why is there a popup about "USB device is not supported" when the USB device works fine?

 ![Not supported popup](/img/not_supported.jpg)